hmgoforth/BPVO/README.md

 Should bring up window with frames being pasted in (like videos I sent earlier).
 Press any key to keep adding frames.

+### BPVO Usage

+Instantiating:

+	BPVO bpvo(config_file, K, max_ang_from_down, max_frame_before_tracker_refresh);

+max_ang_from_down: as we've previously defined (I use 25 degrees in vo_solver_video_test)

+max_frame_before_tracker_refresh: if there is this many corrupted/bad frames in a row, then BPVO will have to 'reset' tracking because there is now no overlap between the next frame and the last good frame.
+BPVO.solver will return the telemetry input as refined pose for the next frame, and then continue tracking.
+(I found that 6 works okay for this number.)

+Solver:

+	BPVO.solver(curr_pose, curr_img)

+curr_pose: length 6 array of [roll deg, pitch deg, yaw deg, east meters, north meters, up meters] as defined in all telemetry csv files.

+curr_img: current 1080p RGB frame

+returns: tuple of refined pose (length 6 array of same format as curr_pose) and int flag.
+Flag values: refined pose is good (0), max angle from down exceeded, don't use refined pose (1), corrupted/bad frame (2).

 <!-- ### More Details

 Instantiating a BPVO module: